dylanroscover/TDComponents/README.md

 ### Parameters

+#### General

+* `Reinit` - Reinitializes the component, a sort of reset button.

+* `Selectively Uncook Operation` - Bypass the main operation node (usually Filter or Lag CHOP) while it is not actively tweening data.
+Can greatly improve performance in environments with many instances of Optimeister.
+Note that this may not always function as intended, and should be disabled if any oddities with output data are observed.

+* `Version` - Current version of the component, which can be compared with this repo to confirm the latest version.

+* `Help` - Opens this webpage in a browser for the very section you're reading right now... help! #meta

+* `GitHub` - Opens the main GitHub repo for downloading any updates to Optimeister.

 #### Input

 * `Use Wired Input` - Used to disable the use of the wired input instead of the Input parameters (Input0, Input1, etc.).
 Will automatically set itself when a wired input is connected, and vice-versa will disable itself when disconnected.